nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 }
 ```

-Based on the OpenID4VP specification [^openid4vp], additional properties must be appended to the object before performing base64url encoding to ensure its proper inclusion within the `transaction_data` array.
+Based on the OpenID4VP [^openid4vp] section 5.1, additional properties must be appended to the payment request object before performing base64url encoding to ensure its proper inclusion as a transaction data object within the `transaction_data` array.

 * `type`
 * `credential_ids`